Jason Challender, Russell Whitaker

 6.2 The importance of the contractor selection process

-6.3 Articulation of the problem of selecting contracting partners from the perspective of construction clients
+6.3 Articulation of the problem for selecting contracting partners from the perspective of construction clients

 6.4 A historical perspective of the problem